A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1995) Bruce C. Berndt and Robert A. Rankin , \emph{Ramanujan: Letters and Commentary}, American Mathematical Society, Providence; London Mathematical Society, London.
-ISBN 9780821802878.
-MR1353909. { Cited in \textsc{Berndt 1994} and \textsc{Berndt, Choi, and Kang 1999} .} This book reproduces the text of a letter, dated 4 January 1928, from T. Vijayaraghavan to B. M. Wilson (one of the editors of \textsc{Hardy, et al. 1927}) , ``[r]egarding the justification of the formal processes in Ramanujan's solution" of \textsc{Ramanujan 1911}.
-Vijayaraghavan continues, ``I now do not remember whether I justified Ramanujan's solution or simply established the criterion of convergency" \eqref{E:Har1927-1} above.
+This book reproduces the text of a letter, dated 4 January 1928, from T. Vijayaraghavan to B. M. Wilson (one of the editors of \hyperref[Ram1927]{\textsc{Ramanujan 1927}}) , ``[r]egarding the justification of the formal processes in Ramanujan's solution" of \hyperref[Ram1911]{\textsc{Ramanujan 1911}}.
+Vijayaraghavan continues, ``I now do not remember whether I justified Ramanujan's solution or simply established the criterion of convergency" \eqref{E:Ram1927-1} above.
 He then notes that ``to prove that [equation \eqref{E:Ram1911-1} above] has the value 3 some additional remarks are necessary$\,\ldots\,$the only proof I can think of is unconscionably long and tedious$\ldots$" The remainder of the letter sketches this proof.
 In a commentary following the letter, the editors clarify and correct a few of Vijayaraghavan's steps, and give a thumbnail biography of the man.